 - 1. Place the battery in its compartment. - Connect the positive battery lead first, then connect the negative battery lead by installing their bolt.
+NOTICE: When installing the battery, the main switch must be off, and the positive lead must be connected before the negative lead.
+[ECB01110]

 - 1. Positive battery lead (red)

 - 2. Negative battery lead (black)

 - Install the battery holding plate by installing the nuts.

-- 4. Install the front carrier by installing the bolts.
+4. Install the front carrier by installing the bolts and tightening them to the specified torques.

-- 5. Install the panel.